Preserving your work

 • What are the specific expectations from your discipline in terms of documentation and sharing data?
 For example, should you also share the raw data along with the analysis results?

-• Considering funding and publisher mandates, as well as disciplinary norms, do you anticipate / have had any challenges regarding data sharing and preservation?
+• Considering funding and publisher mandates, as well as disciplinary norms.
+Do you anticipate / have had any challenges regarding data sharing and preservation?

 This work is licensed under CC BY 4.0